What is a Multi Year Contract?: Everything You Need to Know

 - Take TCO, or Total Cost of Ownership, into consideration for the contract's duration, rather than just annual costs when you decide who to award a contract to.

 If you need help with understanding multi-year contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.